1. The Association shall be called the Association of Scottish Philatelic Societies

-9. At least fourteen days’ notice shall be given of meetings of the Executive Council.
-One third of the total members of the Executive Council shall form a quorum.
+9. At least fourteen days’ notice shall be given of meetings of the Council.
+One third of the total members of the Council shall form a quorum.

-10. The President shall preside at all meetings of the Executive Council and failing him the Vice-President.
-If neither of these office bearers is present, the meeting shall appoint a Chairman.
+10. The President shall preside at all meetings of the Council and failing him the Vice-President.
+If neither of these office bearers is present, the meeting shall appoint a Chairperson.

-11. At meetings of the Executive Council, Standing Committees or Sub-Committees, each member including the Chairman shall have one vote; in the event of an equality of votes the Chairman shall have a casting vote.
+11. At meetings of the Council, Standing Committees or Sub-Committees, each member including the Chairman shall have one vote; in the event of an equality of votes the Chairperson shall have a casting vote.
 Observer Members shall not have a vote.

 Accounts and Reports

 12. The Treasurer shall keep correct books of account showing the financial affairs of the Association and shall

 prepare a statement of the financial position for the year ending 31st December, to the Annual General Meeting of the Association.
 The statement shall be certified by the Accounts Examiner of the Association.

 Copies of the Accounts shall be sent to each Member of the Council along with the Notice calling the AGM.

 13. The Council may appoint standing, sub or ad hoc committees with powers to co-opt members from outwith the Council for any purpose within the Objects of the Association.
 The convenorship, size, duration or powers of such committees shall be determined by the Council.

 14. The Constitution may be altered only by a resolution passed by majority of two thirds or the nearest number to two thirds of the members of the Council present at a Meeting of which at least one month’s notice has been given specifying in exact detail the terms of the alteration proposed.